alex-gutev/static-dispatch/README.md

 ## Status

-Supports class and EQL specializers, CALL-NEXT-METHOD, NEXT-METHOD-P and auxiliary methods.

-Does not support user-defined method combinations.

 Tested on: CCL, SBCL, Clisp, ECL, CMUCL and ABCL.

 Tests pass (static dispatch is successful) on: SBCL, CCL, Clisp and